Utthita Hasta Padangusthasana

 Another option is to wrap a towel around your foot and use both hands to hold on to the towel.

-This pose couuld be thought of as a standing hamstring stretch for the lifted leg.
-So that you can stretch the hamstring focus on relaxing it.
+This pose could be thought of as a standing hamstring stretching yoga pose for the lifted leg.

 Names aside, if your hamstrings lack flexibility, try not to compensate by rounding your spine.